 Your unit’s HR function will inform you when it is time to enter proposed new salaries for each of your employees (regardless of employee organisation membership).
 Your salary proposals must be made within the financial framework communicated by university management for the current salary review.
 Coordinate with your unit’s HR function regarding this.

-8 Salary-setting appraisals for Saco members and non-unionised employees
+Salary-setting appraisals for Saco members and non-unionised employees

-Participation in the salary-setting discussion is mandatory.
+Participation in the salary-setting appraisal is mandatory.
 If an employee fails to attend a scheduled meeting, this must be documented via email to the employee and reported to the nearest HR function for further handling.

 Determining and justifying the new salary